 - Move Rules, Regulations, and References to a New Home.
 With technical topics, we often see lengthy citations, excerpts from regulation manuals, and other detailed references as the featured content in PowerPoint slides.
 Ugh!
 Not only is your audience not likely to be able to read it, but they will certainly not be interested in having you recite the long, boring text to them.
 Move this content to a place where your audience members can actually benefit from the reference.
 Move the content to a handout or resource manual, your organization’s Intranet, or a website.

 Do you still need to cover this information?
 Would you be more effective by taking breaks to reference printed materials or an online resource?
 Explore other ways to involve your audience while sharing key content: collect ideas on a flip chart, ask for questions via online tools, or create exercises to build audience engagement.

 - Forget the Lie About Memorizing.
-One of the easiest ways to feel more comfortable cleaning up your bullets slides and improving your effectiveness as a presenter is to use presentation notes.
+One of the easiest ways to feel more comfortable cleaning up your bullet slides and improving your effectiveness as a presenter is to use presentation notes.
 We are often conditioned by watching motivational speakers, professional presenters, and other performers to think we have to memorize our speeches and we cannot use notes.
 Keep in mind that many of these presenters have practiced and delivered their performances several hundred times.

 Also, test the Presenter View in PowerPoint, which displays your notes and upcoming slides as you are presenting.
 Yes, you will be more effective if you devote the time to practice your presentation and are not reading directly off of notes or your slides, but decide if using notes will give you the flexibility to simplify your slides and give you more value as a presenter.